Demands for urgent action on cost of living in Sunak’s ‘moment of truth’ mini-budget

 ‘He’s going to have to pick sides’: TUC calls for windfall tax to fund energy bill support for working families

-Chancellor Rishi Sunak has been warned he faces a “moment of truth” this week on the cost of living crisis, and must act now or face a summer of business failures and job losses.
+Chancellor Rishi Sunak has ordered last-minute changes to Wednesday’s mini-budget after being warned he faces a “moment of truth” this week on the cost-of-living crisis.

-The Independent has learnt that Mr Sunak has ordered last-minute changes to Wednesday’s mini-budget, with the Office for Budget Responsibility highly unusually told to recalculate their fiscal forecasts to take into account amended Treasury plans.
+The Independent has learnt that the Office for Budget Responsibility has been told to recalculate fiscal forecasts to take into account amended Treasury plans, a highly unusual move.

-On Sunday, he signalled that he is preparing to offer relief to families and businesses faced with soaring prices, declaring: “Where we can make a difference of course we will.”
+The chancellor signalled on Sunday that he is preparing to offer relief to families and businesses faced with soaring prices, declaring: “Where we can make a difference, of course we will.”
 There was speculation that help may come in the form of cuts in fuel duties, after he said he did not want prices at the pump to be “prohibitively expensive”.

-But there are fears among businesses and unions and on the Conservative backbenches that any package will fail to match the urgency of the crisis, with the chancellor suspected to be holding back big measures for the autumn Budget or squirrelling away cash for pre-election tax cuts.
+But there are fears among businesses and unions, and on the Conservative backbenches, that any package will fail to match the urgency of the crisis, with the chancellor suspected to be holding back big measures for the autumn Budget or squirrelling away cash for pre-election tax cuts.

 Mr Sunak himself appeared to concede in advance that his intervention will fall short of what is needed, saying that he “can’t solve every problem” and that surging inflation was “out of my control”.

-British Chambers of Commerce director general Shevaun Haviland told The Independent that the next few weeks are “crunch time” for businesses and Wednesday’s announcements will make the difference for some between thriving and going under.
+British Chambers of Commerce (BCC) director general Shevaun Haviland told The Independent that the next few weeks are “crunch time” for businesses and that Wednesday’s announcements will make the difference for some between thriving and going under.

 The gas and electricity price spike is now a threat to all small businesses, not just those with energy-intensive activities, she said, pointing to one Cambridgeshire company which received a rise in its annual bill from £14,000 to £46,000.
 Many are being moved off fixed tariffs onto variable rates, making it impossible for them to plan for the future, she said.

-For the first time since its inception in 1989, small businesses interviewed for the BCC’s quarterly economic survey have named inflation as their biggest concern – now for three quarters in succession – she said.
+For the first time since its inception in 1989, she said that small businesses interviewed for the BCC’s quarterly economic survey have named inflation as their biggest concern for three quarters in succession.

 The BCC is calling for next month’s 1.25 per cent hike in National Insurance on employers and employees to be delayed for at least a year, as well as the imposition of an energy price cap for small and medium-sized enterprises (SMEs).

 “We have told the chancellor that this isn’t business as usual any more,” said Ms Haviland.
-“This isn’t just a cost of living crisis, it’s a cost of doing business crisis.
+“This isn’t just a cost-of-living crisis, it’s a cost of doing business crisis.

 “It is essential to delay the National Insurance increase.
 It’s not too late.
 The autumn is absolutely too late.
 We need action now.”